 Program Learning Outcomes

-Upon completion of the Philosophy program, students should be able to:
+Upon completion of the Philosophy degree program, students should be able to:

 - Use information to describe a problem or issue and/or articulate a question related to the topic

 - Evaluate the relevance of context when presenting a position

 - Analyze one’s own and others’ assumptions